How to Use Oil for Curly Hair: A Comprehensive Guide

 Hair Porosity and Oils

 Hair porosity is a term used to evaluate the physical condition of your hair.
-It determines how easy it is for moisture to pass through the cuticle layer, which can differ from one person to another due to its naturally porous nature.
+It determines how easy it is for moisture to pass through the cuticle layer, which can differ from one person to another due to its naturally porous nature.11,18,19

 Image of hair cuticle showing low porosity, medium porosity, and high porosity.

-Low Porosity Hair has significantly fewer openings with smaller pores.
+Low-porosity hair has significantly fewer openings with smaller pores.
 This makes it highly difficult to absorb and retain moisture, making styling and hydration a tricky task for anyone trying to maintain this type of hair texture.
 Its cuticles are densely packed and lie flat and smooth.

 Methods Used to Determine Hair Porosity

-How to do the float test:
+This is how to do the float test:23

 • Take a single hair strand.